KQM-git/HSRNews/readme.md

 To provide a better gaming experience, the Crew will constantly adapt and improve the game and fix known issues.

+### Known Issues

+■2024/04/03

+- It is known that when certain characters and Acheron (Nihility: Lightning) are in the Team Lineup for Pure Fiction "Tales of the Fantastic," newly appearing enemies will cause "Slashed Dream" to be abnormally stacked.

 ### Game Updates and Improvements Overview

 ■2024/04/03